CraftTweaker/CraftTweaker-Documentation/docs/Mods/Immersive_Engineering/Immersive_Engineering.md

 ## CraftTweaker Related Information:
-Most if not all of the machines as well as some of the non-machine related features are all configurable through ZenScript.
+Most if not all of the machines as well as some of the non-machine related features are configurable through ZenScript.

 ## Bug Reports: